Trouble (band)

-Biography
+History

-Formation and Metal Blade years (1979–1988)
+Formation and Metal Blade years (1978–1988)

-Trouble was formed in 1979 by Rick Wartell and was joined by guitarist Bruce Franklin, vocalist Eric Wagner, bassist Tim Ian Brown (not to be confused with lead singer of English band The Stone Roses), and drummer Jeff Olson.
+Rick Wartell formed Trouble in 1978 during his high school years, as the sole guitarist and singer for the band, joined by bassist Mike DiPrima and drummer Mike Slopecki.
+Trouble played their first show that year at Gordon Technical Institute in Chicago.
+After placing an ad in the Illinois Entertainer in 1981, Wartell revamped the line-up to include guitarist Bruce Franklin, vocalist Eric Wagner, bassist Tim Ian Brown (not to be confused with lead singer of English band The Stone Roses), and drummer Jeff Olson.
 Ian Brown was replaced by Sean McAllister in 1983.
 Drawing from Black Sabbath for inspiration (with occasional nods to the psychedelic sounds of the late 1960s), the band used gloomy down-tuned riffs and spiritual, often openly Bible-inspired lyrics, which led Metal Blade to market the band as "white metal" as opposed to black metal.
 "I was brought up Catholic", vocalist and primary lyric writer Wagner explains in the liner notes of Psalm 9 re-issue (2006), "but you have to remember, back in the early 1980s, all the metal was kind of satanic, and I did not get into that vibe."
 Wagner has implied that Metal Blade came up with the term in the first place, which the band rejected: "I think it was more like Metal Blade trying to be cute or something, with everything [satanic metal] being called black metal, why not call us white metal, which is a bunch of crap."

 The band toured throughout the Midwest during the early 1980s.
 On February 5, 1983, the band recorded Trouble Live in Chicago.
 Drummer Jeff Olson mailed the cassette to Brian Slagel of Metal Blade Records and the band landed their first record deal.
 Trouble released their eponymous debut (later referred to as Psalm 9) with Metal Blade Records in 1984.
 The Skull followed in 1985, and reflected singer Wagner's struggles with substance abuse, as well as growing turmoil within the group.
 This led to the replacement of bassist McAllister with Ron Holzner.
 Drummer Jeff Olson also departed.
 Reports suggested that Olson had left the band to become a preacher, but he had actually decided to pursue studies at Berklee College of Music in Boston, where he received his Bachelor of Music degree cum laude in Film Scoring.
 Dennis Lesh was drafted as his replacement for 1987's Run to the Light.
 In comparison to earlier recordings, the critics thought Run to the Light was "disappointing".
-Ted Kirkpatrick played drums during Trouble's Run to the Light tour.
+Dennis Lesh played drums during Trouble's Run to the Light 1987 tour.
 Kirkpatrick later formed the Christian metal band Tourniquet in 1990.